 The tax credit is intended to support digital games development companies by providing a refundable corporation tax credit at a rate of 32% for expenditures incurred on game design, production and testing.
-It is subject to a maximum spend of \in 25 million per project and a minimum spend of \in 100,000.
-A tax credit of up to \in 8 million per project will potentially therefore be available.
-To qualify for relief, the digital gaming company will need to go through a certification procedure and meet various other conditions.
+It is subject to a maximum spend of €25 million per project and a minimum spend of €100,000.
+A tax credit of up to €8 million per project will potentially therefore be available.